9 Metis: Characteristics

-Metis' direction of rotation is unknown at present, due to ambiguous data.
+Metis's direction of rotation is unknown at present, due to ambiguous data.
 Lightcurve analysis indicates that the Metidian pole points towards either ecliptic coordinates (β, λ) = (23°, 181°) or (9°, 359°) with a 10° uncertainty.
 The equivalent equatorial coordinates are (α, δ) = (12.7 h, 21°) or (23.7 h, 8°).
 This gives an axial tilt of 72° or 76°, respectively.

 Hubble Space Telescope images and lightcurve analyses are in agreement that Metis has an irregular elongated shape with one pointed and one broad end.
 Radar observations suggest the presence of a significant flat area, in agreement with the shape model from lightcurves.

 The Metidian surface composition has been estimated as 30–40% metal-bearing olivine and 60–70% Ni-Fe metal.

 Light curve data on Metis led to an assumption that it could have a satellite.
 However, subsequent observations failed to confirm this.
 Later searches with the Hubble Space Telescope in 1993 found no satellites.